 Main walls

 Repair category 1

-Notes Staining was noted to the external render.
+Notes Cracking was noted to the external render.

-Windows, external doors and joinery Repair category 2 Notes General age related wear and tear was evident to window units.
-Ongoing repair and maintenance can be anticipated.
-The seals to a number of the double glazed window units have failed resulting in condensation between the panes of glass.
+Windows, external doors and joinery Repair category 2 Notes Window units and external doors are of an older type.
+General age related wear and tear was evident.
+Ongoing repair and maintenance can be anticipated until replacement.
+The seals to double glazed units often fail resulting in condensation between the panes of glass.
 Failed sealed units can go undetected in certain weather/daylighting conditions and such failings are not considered to be significant because the window remains functional albeit not as double glazing.
 This can occur without warning and may only be seen in certain weather conditions.
 Random windows and doors are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
 No assurances can be provided that all window fitments are functional.